donhk/block-db/README.md

 ## Store DB

-This repo contains a client server app that allows storing documents into a database.
+client server app similar to ftp made with rust but with EC and emojis

 ### Pre-reqs